University Of Southern California

 Blood test could spot breast cancer without needles or scans

-Diagnosis Recruiting nowThis study is testing whether a blood test, called a liquid biopsy, can accurately detect breast cancer.
-Researchers will compare the blood test results with mammograms and standard tissue diagnoses in about 490 women.
-If successful, this could offer a less invasive way to screen…
+Diagnosis Recruiting nowThis study is testing whether a blood test called a liquid biopsy can accurately detect breast cancer.
+Researchers will compare the blood test results with mammograms and standard tissue biopsies in 490 women.
+If the blood test works well, it could offer a less invasive way to sc…

 Sponsor: University of Southern California • Aim: Diagnosis